 Ingredients

-- 1/2 cup maple syrup (or substitute 1 cup date paste.
-See my date paste recipe for instructions)
+- 1/2 cup maple syrup (or substitute date paste)

 - 1 teaspoon pure vanilla extract